PRYDE Scholars Program

 Benefits of becoming a pryde scholar:

-To hear about the program experience from the perspective of former PRYDE Scholars, listen to this podcast episode, where students reflect on their growth as translational, youth-focused researchers.
+To hear about the program experience from the perspective of former PRYDE Scholars, listen to this podcast episode, in which students reflect on their growth as translational, youth-focused researchers.

 PRYDE Scholars and Staff at the 2024 New York State Fair